MohammedJamalDawoud/medical_webseite_2/docs/documentation.md

 **IMPORTANT:** This system is NOT certified for real healthcare use and does NOT replace professional medical advice.

-### AI Assistance
-This implementation was developed with the assistance of an AI-based code generation tool (Google Deepmind's Antigravity assistant) to accelerate development while maintaining educational value.

 ### Scope
 The application provides:
 - Patient registration and authentication